-Number Number of units of PCB waste

-Total Storage Usage PCBs (kl)
+Number Volume of Total Storage Usage PCBs (kl)

-Sumitomo Chemical 0 0 0 0

-Sumitomo Chemical and Group Companies in Japan 11 0 11 0.1
+Sumitomo Chemical 0 0 0 0 Sumitomo Chemical and Group Companies in Japan 11 0 11 0.1

 Note: The volume of PCBs does not include minute amounts of PCB waste in the PCB net conversion amount.
 High concentrations of PCBs in such classes of materials as fluorescent lamps, mercury lamp ballast, and contaminated substances (wastepaper, etc.) fall outside the scope of collation.